-It might lack the overall cachet of Netflix and Amazon Prime, but Now (formerly known as Now TV) is a streaming service worth shouting about.
+It might lack the overall cachet of Netflix and Amazon Prime, but Now is a streaming service worth shouting about.
+Welcome to our guide to the best Now TV shows.

 There’s a lot of stuff to sift through on Now Entertainment but as always, we’re here to help.
 How?
 By picking out the series and shows we think you should watch, that’s how.